All Episodes

 This has been one of the I've been asking black voters since I have been behind this, the golden EIB microphone for 20 years.

-You're just being taken advantage of, you're being pandered to every two or four years.
+You're being pandered to every two or four years.

-And then four years later, two years later, come back at you, and they promise all these things.
+And then four years later, two years later, they come back at you, and they promise all these things.

 They've been doing this for 50 years, and where are you?

-You're still complaining, you still want things done.
+You still want things done.

 And somehow you end up blaming Republicans for standing in the way of Democrats getting things done.

-This and and uh you know, the Democrat power base is white males, always has been.
+And, you know, the Democrat power base is white males, always has been.

 Those are the guys that run the show, and they are the majority of the superdelegates.

-Still would love to see it, but oh lordy.
+Still would love to see it, but oh, lordy.

 Hi, and welcome back.

-Uh, as always, as usual, having more fun than a human being should be allowed to have.
+As always, as usual, having more fun than a human being should be allowed to have.

 It's Open Line Friday.

-We try to we try to squeeze even more phone calls than usual in on uh open line Friday, so let's head back to the phones.
+We try to squeeze even more phone calls than usual in on Open Line Friday.

 We'll go to Arkansas.